 Third, a church must practice church discipline.

-Jesus called for the church to discipline it members in Mathew 18.
-If a church member is living in sin, and stubbornly refuses to repent of it even after many effort to admonish him or her should be disciplined by the church so that he might come to his senses and turn back to God (2 Tim.
+Jesus called for the church to discipline it members (Mathew 18).
+A church member caught living in sin and stubbornly refusing to repent of it even after many effort to admonish him or her should be disciplined by the church so that he might come to his senses and turn back to God (2 Tim.
 2:25-26).
 The ultimate form of church discipline is excommunication.
-The purpose of church discipline is not to punish the offending person but to wake that person up so that he will not be punished on the final day.
-Moreover, church discipline serves to keep the church pure of sins that can spread to others in the congregation.
+The purpose of church discipline is not to punish the offending person but to awaken his conscience to his plight before God so that he will not be punished on the final day.
+Moreover, church discipline serves to keep the church pure of sins that can spread to others in the congregation (1 Cor.
+5).

 While these are the main marks of a true church, there are additional practices that one should look for in a church.

 Every Christian should know that God intends His people to be under a group of shepherds.
 In the Bible these shepherds are called elders (Acts 20; 1 Tim 3 & Titus 1).
 Note Paul’s statement to the elders of Ephesus: Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood (Acts 20:28).